cristiklein/simpy/docs/topical_guides/events.rst

     >>> a = AnyOf(env, events)  # Triggers if at least one of "events" is triggered.
     >>> b = AllOf(env, events)  # Triggers if all each of "events" is triggered.

-The value of a condition event is a dictionary with an entry for every triggered event.
+The value of a condition event is an ordered dictionary with an entry for every triggered event.
 In the case of ``AllOf``, the size of that dictionary will always be the same as the length of the event list.
 The value dict of ``AnyOf`` will have at least one entry.
 In both cases, the event instances are used as